-In-Network Area ben nefits - Non-PPO (continued) You pay Professional outpatient servincluding: vices when rendered by covered providers Non-PPO professional fees: • Non-PPO outpatient individual therapy benefits limited to 60 visits per person per calendar year • Individual therapy outpatient: 30% of the Plan allowance and any difference between our allowance and the billed amount up to 60 visits per person per calendar year and all visits after 60 per person per calendar year Non-PPO outpatient gro up therapy benefits limited to \$40 per session Group therapy outpatient: All charges in excess of Plan maximum allowance pharmacological visits, no preauthorization required and not subject to the Plan's maximum visit limitation. • Diagnostic tests including psychological testing Non-PPO: 30% of the Plan allowance and difference between our allowance and Non-PPO inpatient facility: \$200 copar per hospital stay and 30% of covered comparison.
-Non-PPO medication management: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO inpatient facility: \$200 copayment per person per hospital stay and 30% of covered charges for room and board and other services (No deductible) Services in approved alter ernative care settings such as: Non-PPO: 30% of the Plan allowance and any • Intensive Outpatient Palimited services that: rograms (IOP).
-These programs offer time- difference between our allowance and the billed amount Are coordinated, stru uctured, and intensively therapeutic; t a variety of individuals with moderate to marked st one area of daily life resulting from psychiatric rs; and - Offer 3-4 hours of active treatment per day at least 2-3 days per week. • Partial Hospitalization ambulatory, active trea .
-Partial hospitalization is a time-limited, atment program that: - y intensive, coordinated and structured clinical ble therapeutic milieu; and hours of scheduled programming extended over a per week in either a licensed or JCAHO Not covered: All charges.
-Residential treatment cer nters • Please see Section 6, Ge neral exclusions, for other non-covered services. treatment plan's clinical ap eview of disputes about treatment plans on the opropriateness.
-OPM will generally not order us cally appropriate treatment plan in favor of Precertification / continuing treatment) requirements for non-PPO on and concurrent review (which means review of (within Network Area) services and Out-of-Network Preauthorization area in the United States as we do for PPO (within Non-PPO limitation We will limit your benefits if you do not follow a ll of our authorization processes and your treatment
+In-Network Area benefits - Non-PPO (continued) You pay Professional outpatient services when rendered by covered providers including: Non-PPO professional fees: Non-PPO outpatient individual therapy benefits limited to 60 visits per person per calendar year • Individual therapy outpatient: 30% of the Plan allowance and any difference between our allowance and the billed amount up to 60 visits per person per calendar year and all visits after 60 per person per calendar year • Non-PPO outpatient group therapy benefits limited to \$40 per session Group therapy outpatient: All charges in excess of Plan maximum allowance • Medication management - Note: We cover this under Section 5(a) pharmacological visits, no preauthorization required and not subject to the Plan's maximum visit limitation.
+Non-PPO medication management: 30% of the Plan allowance and any difference between our allowance and the billed amount Diagnostic tests including psychological testing Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Services provided by a hospital or other facility Non-PPO inpatient facility: \$200 copayment per person per hospital stay and 30% of covered charges for room and board and other services (No deductible) Services in approved alternative care settings such as: Non-PPO: 30% of the Plan allowance and • Intensive Outpatient Programs (IOP).
+These programs offer time-limited services that: any difference between our all the billed amount Are coordinated, structured, and intensively therapeutic; Are designed to treat a variety of individuals with moderate to marked impairment in at least one area of daily life resulting from psychiatric or addictive disorders; and - Offer 3-4 hours of active treatment per day at least 2-3 days per week. • Partial Hospitalization.
+Partial hospitalization is a time-limited, ambulatory, active treatment program that: Offers therapeutically intensive, coordinated and structured clinical services within a stable therapeutic milieu; and Provides at least 20 hours of scheduled programming extended over a minimum of 5 days per week in either a licensed or JCAHO accredited facility.
+Not covered: All charges.
+Residential treatment centers • See Section 6, General exclusions, for other non-covered services.
+Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.